Eastern Region, Nigeria

 The Eastern Region was an administrative region in Nigeria, dating back originally from the division of the colony Southern Nigeria in 1954.
-Its first capital was Calabar.
-The capital was later moved to Enugu and the second capital was Umuahia.
+Its first capital was Enugu.
+The capital was later moved to Umuahia during the Nigeria Civil War but returned to Enugu after Biafra was defeated.
 The region was officially divided in 1967 into three new states, the East-Central State, Rivers State and South-Eastern State.
 East-Central State had its capital at Enugu, which is now part of Enugu State.

-The region had the third-, fourth- and fifth-largest indigenous ethnic groups including Igbo, Ibibio and Ijaw.
+The region had the country's third-, fourth- and fifth-largest indigenous ethnic groups including Igbo, Ibibio and Ijaw, respectively.
 It was what later became Biafra, which was in rebellion from 1967 to 1970.

 Geography

 The Eastern region of Nigeria was geographically located in Southeastern Nigeria.
 It is bordered by the Niger river in the West and has an administrative and cultural border with the Northern region of Nigeria to the north.
 The eastern boundary lies between the border of Nigeria and Cameroon and the southern coast is along the Gulf of Guinea.
 The total surface area of the region was approximately 29400 sqmi.
 In 1965, the region had a population of twelve million people and some areas such as Owerri and those inhabited by the Annangs were one of the most densely populated places in West Africa.
 The Awka region also suffered from soil erosion.

 The region had three types of vegetation.
 The coastal area in the south is dominated by mangrove swamps and tidal waterways.
 Further north of the swamps is the tropical rainforest, however, over a period of time, many of the leafy trees of the forest were cleared for planting palm trees.
 In the northernmost parts of the region is the guinea savannah.
 Major rivers of the region include rivers of Niger Delta system such as Qua Iboe, Cross River, Orashi River and Imo River.
 Obudu Plateau in the northeastern area, the Oban and Ikom Hills along the eastern boundary with Cameroon were a few of the highlands in the region.